rafaelmarques7/cards-module-typescript/README.md

 ## The Library

-This library consists of two main classes: `Card` and `DeckOfCards`.
+This library includes two main classes: `Card` and `DeckOfCards`.

+This library also includes a `HigherOrLower` class that implements the logic of a simple card game.
+There are a number of classes that exist mostly to support this game (`HandHol`, `PlayerHol`, `Bet`).
+This is to simplify and extend the functionality of the game.

 ### Card